 Optimized physical distribution: Analytics and workforce fluidity

 For years, a bank’s share of customer deposits was tightly linked to the size of its branch network.
 Today, physical distribution still matters but other factors, such as a bank’s digital maturity, its share of voice, and its customer experience, have gained in importance.
 During the early stages of the pandemic, as branches closed and people stayed at home, digital banking channels took on new significance.
-By July 2020, contact center usage in the US was up by about 6 percent and mobile usage was up by about 8 percent, compared to December 2019 (Exhibit 1).
+By July 2020, contact center usage in the US was up by about 6 percent and mobile usage was up by about 8 percent, compared to December 2019 (Exhibit 1).1 With branches opening gradually, this surge has moderated since April 2020.
+It remains to be seen what will happen when more branches reopen across the US—as of July, 12 percent were still closed2—but in a recent survey, 15 to 20 percent of US customers said they expect to increase their use of digital channels once the crisis has passed.3

 With digital usage likely increasing, banks need to re-evaluate their branch networks.
 Holding on to excess branch capacity can lead to a bloated cost structure (branches typically represent 20 to 30 percent of a bank’s total operational costs).
 On the other hand, taking out too much branch capacity could adversely impact revenue if digital sales channels have not yet matured.
 In the COVID-19 era, with some branches closed and customer demand patterns disrupted, banks have to do more than just figure out the right number of branches.
 Leading banks are thinking more broadly about capacity—how to better utilize staff and individual roles, both within the branches and throughout the organization.
 By simultaneously optimizing the branch network and staffing levels, banks can capture the savings of reduced capacity, while retaining the option of adding capacity back if needed.